vikramwebdev/Digital-Clock/README.md

 # Digital-Clock
-Designed a Digital Clock using jQuery
+Designed a Digital Clock using jQuery,HTML5 and CSS3